mrradd/electric_meatball/README.md

 To use the program run the Main.py file in your terminal; e.g. ```python ./Main.py```.

 Setup the program by copying the ```EMConfig.template.json``` file, and rename the copy to ```EMConfig.json```.
 Then add your OpenAI token, and model you wish to use.
-You may also customize the file names you wish to read the prompt from and write responses to.
+You must add files ```gptAnswers.txt``` and ```userPrompt.txt``` to the project's root directory.
+You may use files with custom names, but you will need to change the config file.

 ```
 //Example EMConfig.json